metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 A user (tourist guide) wants to see Northern lights, but the current location is cloudy.
 Find information about cloud cover in the nearby areas to find places with less clouds.
-This can be done with infrared satellite imagerey and or analysed cloud products.
+This can be done with infrared satellite imagery and or analysed cloud products.

 Actors